harness/developer-hub/docs/software-supply-chain-assurance/sbom/generate-sbom-blackduck.md

 ---
 title: Ingest SBOM from Blackduck into SSCA
 description: You can easily ingest from any scanner that can generate an SBOM.
-sidebar_label: Ingest SBOM from an Blackduck STO scanner step
+sidebar_label: Ingest SBOM from a Blackduck STO scanner step
 sidebar_position: 30
 ---